Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: Summary

-The most interesting result of our work is the appearance of a divergence of solutions of the FHNC-EL equations well before the divergence of the vacuum scattering length $\a0$ of the interaction potential.
-We have interpreted this divergence as a phonon-exchange driven dimerization of the system, similar to what one has at zero density when the vacuum scattering length diverges.
-The appearance of such a divergence is not a surprise: As a function of coupling strength, the vacuum scattering length has a singularity somewhat above the strength where we find the singularity.
-However, within the medium, the bare interaction is supplemented by the induced interaction $ w_{\rm I}(r)$, {\em cf.\/} Eq. (\ref{eq:inducedFermi0}) or (\ref{eq:Wofr}), which describes phonon exchange.
-This density dependent correction to the bare interaction shifts the interaction strength at which a bound state appears.
+The physics has been described at the end of section \ref{ssec:energetics}.
+In the simplest terms it says that the scattering length $\a0$ appearing in Eq. (\ref{eq:GapApprox}) should be replaced by the in-medium scattering length $a$ and that the relationship between $a$ and $\a0$ is non-universal and depends on many-body effects.
+Within the medium, the bare interaction is supplemented by the induced interaction $ w_{\rm I}(r)$, {\em cf.\/} Eq. (\ref{eq:inducedFermi0}) or (\ref{eq:Wofr}), which describes phonon exchange.
+This density-dependent correction to the bare interaction changes the interaction strength at which a bound state appears.
+Thus, the appearance of a divergence of $a$ as a function of $\a0$ is expected: As a function of coupling strength, the vacuum scattering length has a singularity somewhat above the strength where we find the singularity.
 The closer the bare interaction is to the appearance of the bound state, the smaller the correction needs to be.
-Since the induced interaction depends on the density, the singularity appears, for stronger coupling of the bare interaction, at lower density.
+Since the induced interaction depends on the density, the singularity appears at lower density for stronger interactions.

-We have also studied, in the stable regime, the superfluid gap and its dependence on the density and the interaction strength.
+We have studied, in the stable regime, the superfluid gap and its dependence on the density and the interaction strength.
 Two corrections apply to low density expansions: medium corrections and finite-range corrections.
 We have shown that the most important finite-range corrections are a direct manifestation of the many-body nature of the system.
 For low densities, the gap can be reasonably well approximated by neglecting finite-range corrections but accounting for medium corrections, but the deviations from the full numerical solution increase on approaching the dimerization instability.

+The second statement is about many-body methodology.
+The divergence of solutions of the FHNC-EL equations is in analogy to the spinodal instability discussed in Sec.
+4A, and in many places in the earlier literature, that the (F)HNC-EL equations for the {\em homogeneous\/} system have no solutions if $F_0^s < -1$, {\em i.e.\/} if the system is unstable in the particle-hole channel. ( The fact that this does not come out exactly (see Eq.
+(4.4)) is a consequence of the ``fixed node approximation'' (2.2).)
+Here, we prove that the (F)HNC-EL equations have no solutions if the ground state is unstable against dimerization, {\em i.e.\/} if the system is unstable in the particle-particle channel.
+This is a unique feature of theories like FHNC-EL that have the topological completeness of parquet diagrams.